eclipse-rmf/org.eclipse.rmf/org.eclipse.rmf.releng.devtool.modelcleaner/ant/reqif10/readme.txt

 (0)
-download the spec files from w3c and omg:
+download and patch the reqif.cmof file from OMG:
-=> run ant script 'ant/reqif10/0_downloadAndPatchReqifCmof.xml'
+=> run ant script 'ant/reqif10/0_prepare.xml' using the launch config /launch/ReqIF - 00 Prepare.launch
 The patch will make sure, that primitive types in cmof are properly found

 (1)